Dr. Nicholas Coops named Fellow of the Royal Society of Canada

 For the Future of Forest Conservation, Dr. Tara Martin Has Good News

 Wildfires have grown in frequency, intensity and overall burned area due to climate change.
-UBC Forestry researchers Dr. Lori Daniels, Dr. Kira Hoffman and Dr. Kelsey Copes-Gerbitz are wildfire experts whose research focuses on how natural disturbances such as wildfires and droughts, human factors and climate interact to affect how easily—or not—forests burn.
+UBC Forestry & Environmental Stewardship researchers Dr. Lori Daniels, Dr. Kira Hoffman and Dr. Kelsey Copes-Gerbitz are wildfire experts whose research focuses on how natural disturbances such as wildfires and droughts, human factors and climate interact to affect how easily—or not—forests burn.

 Dr. Janette Bulkan & Dr. Tara Martin awarded Social Sciences and Humanities Research Council Grants